ka-de/cringe.live/content/docs/yiff_toolkit/comfyui/custom_nodes/ComfyUI-Custom-Scripts.md

 ---

-This adds a panel to the bottom of ComfyUI that lets you see the output images.
-Combine this with the new Beta UI, and you have the ultimate interface!
+This used to be my favorite feature, but since the new UI, I prefer the Queue (`q`) in the sidebar panel.

 <div style="text-align: center;">